 Dylan and Dominic pulled her from her seat, and the four brothers hugged her with shouts of excitement.
 Sharissa laughed as each of them kissed her on the cheek.

 “Then what the fuck are you doing here?!”
 Dylan demanded.

-“One minute you’re berating us for not being here, the next your hollering at us for being here.
+“One minute you’re criticizing us for not being here, the next you’re hollering at us for being here.
 Make up your damn minds.”
 Dustin growled at his brothers.

 “Well, that was before we knew you were aiming to give us a niece or nephew,” Dominic said with a grin.

 “Please make sure it’s a nephew.
 We have no clue what to do with a niece,” Daryl said as he helped Shar back into her seat.